Backround

-I am a materials engineer whose diverse interests have kept me enthusiastic about science for 20+ years.
+I am a materials engineer whose diverse interests have kept me enthusiastic about science for more than 20 years.
 From smart systems to nanotechnology, I am fascinated by how the right material can make virtually anything possible.
 I've been fortunate to have built space experiments to qualify new materials, helped grow a high-tech startup, and, for the last decade, managed and promoted research in applied materials and chemistry at NIST.
 My goal as a manager is to help our scientists pursue their passions and achieve great impact for the nation.

 Nearly 1 billion people around the world lack reliable access to clean water.
 Ensuring an adequate supply of clean water is essential for human health, agriculture, energy production, and manufacturing.
 NIST is enabling better measures of water quality, cost-effective approaches to treat contaminated water, and reliable infrastructure to deliver water for use.